 FAQs from BUSM I Students

 The following FAQs are those typically asked by first-year medical students who are interested in undertaking an IH project during the summer after their first year of medical school.
 Students with questions may contact Ana Bediako (email@example.com).
-Also see: Timeline for First-Year Medical Students: Undertaking an IH Summer Project.

 I. Affiliations and Connections

-|Through faculty at BUSM, there are many international connections worldwide.
+- Are there BUSM affiliations that would yield a summer IH project?
+Through faculty at BUSM, there are many international connections worldwide.
 Most of these connections are not directly linked to potential projects that are amenable to first-year students.
 Some of these connections are research based, others are program oriented.
 Faculty with specific connections can be queried regarding the potential for a student to set up a project (e.g., conduct a survey).
 Before doing this, the student should take into account the feasibility of conducting work over the summer, the potential for procuring funds, safety, and preparation time during the school year.
 A database of projects for international health does not exist (as it does for clinical electives).

 - How does a first-year student connect with a BUSM faculty member to find

 - Can a first-year medical student coordinate a project with another university?

 - Are there BU School of Public Health projects that a medical student can join for a summer project?
 SPH has over 100 students per year who focus their training on international health.
 As its first priority, the school has an obligation to place these students in international practicum sites.
 There are, at times, SPH projects that are advertised as interdisciplinary and seek out medical students to join them.
 These will be posted on the student mailing lists.
 A medical student may also consider approaching an individual SPH faculty member about researching a given topic if he/she has the relevant expertise.

 II.
 Funding and Credits

 - What type of funding is there for students to undertake a summer IH project?

 - For what can a medical student use his/her IH

 departure and the second half is awarded upon successful completion of the

-|There is no course credit or grade for these experiences.
+- Can you get credit for a summer project?
+There is no course credit or grade for these experiences.
 However, successful completion of a project (and related program requirements) will be noted in the student’s academic file.